KristenTidmuss/Portfolio/content/projects/corpmates.md

 }
 ```
 ## Alliances
 Alliances are a whole different beast and I am yet to dream up an efficient way to calculate those.
 I know it will involve pulling the alliance history for every corp in every players history but then building a timeline and matching it all up is way over my head.
-This is an ongoing project though and I am confident I will figure it out some day!
+This is an ongoing project though and I am confident I will figure it out some day.